-Reema Abuhamdieh, a journalist at the broadcaster Al Araby, had just returned from a reporting trip to Ramallah, Hebron and villages in the West Bank where Palestinian protesters and Israeli soldiers were clashing as rockets were fired just a few miles away between Israel and Gaza.
+Reema Abuhamdieh, a journalist at an Arabic-language broadcaster, had just returned from a reporting trip to Ramallah, Hebron and villages in the West Bank where Palestinian protesters and Israeli soldiers were clashing as rockets were fired just a few miles away between Israel and Gaza.
 Growing up in Hebron, she saw daily the difference in how Israeli settlers and Palestinians lived.
 “I kept asking myself one question every time I went through Shuhada Street,” Abuhamdieh said.
 “What if I was born on the other side?
 Who would I be?
 What would I do?”
 From a young age, she considered the perspective of the Israelis who lived just across the street, even if it felt like a separate world entirely.
 Kessler had attended an iftar dinner at her home in Washington a few weeks before.

 For Kessler, having these conversations involves admitting that there are certain words and phrases he avoided in his previous job — and now coming to terms with why language matters.